Note: This post was originally published in June 2019, but has been updated in January 2024 to reflect changes in newer versions of iOS.

 Your screen is a huge battery drain, even if you have a newer iPhone model with an energy-saving OLED display.
 If you frequently use it with the brightness cranked to 100%, you’re guzzling battery faster than a Hummer guzzles gasoline.

 Instead, you should set your iPhone to adjust the screen’s brightness automatically.
-Go into the settings and navigate to General > Accessibility > Display Accommodations and enable “Auto-Brightness.”
+Go into the settings and navigate to General > Accessibility > Display & Text Size and enable “Auto-Brightness.”
 This automatically adjusts the brightness of the display based on the ambient light in your environment.
 So if you’re outside in the sun, the screen will brighten up.
 And at night, the screen will automatically dim down.

 Moreover, you likely don’t need your screen to be as bright as it is, even if it does automatically adjust for you.
 You can manually adjust the brightness of the screen whenever you want in Control Center.
 But if you still have Auto-Brightness enabled, just know that it will override your manual adjustments after you lock and unlock your iPhone.

 A lot goes on behind the scenes of your iPhone.
 There are probably some features that you never use, but are using up power in the background.
 You might as well disable these features.
 Here are some to check out:

 - Automatic App Updates: This feature can be convenient, but may not be worth it if it’s using up power that could be put to better use elsewhere.